 Say hello to interactive content!

-Go interactive with your Christmas content marketing
+Go interactive with your Christmas marketing ideas

 Go beyond just talking at your audience through static content and hoping they take action on your messaging.
 Make them part of your campaign by providing an interactive experience.